Vibrant Bitmap

 Roaring Bitmap also supports the following set operations:

-In the Go Language
+In Go Language

-package.
-This package provides all functionalities of Roaring Bitmap and is optimized to align with the characteristics of the Go language.
+In the Go language, the github.com/RoaringBitmap/roaring package can be used to easily leverage Roaring Bitmap.
+This package provides all the functionalities of Roaring Bitmap and is optimized for the characteristics of the Go language.

 Installation